cqmba/sec-trafficlights/README.md

 Vertx does not natively support client Verification for SSL connections, atleast not on the HttpServer Class, only in lower level Classes therefore implementation was not feasible.

 **Circuit Breaker for API Gateway**

 **extensive, secure Logging (e.g. time, username, roles, source IP & port, accessed resource ...)**

 **Service Discovery**

 **Role and User based Access Control**

-**Token based Authentication and Authorization when accessing Resources** **Fail-safe Mechanisms and focus on Safety for the Traffic Light Controlling Logic/Scheduling** **Health Check Service & Lookup**
+**Token based Authentication and Authorization when accessing Resources**

+**Fail-safe Mechanisms and focus on Safety for the Traffic Light Controlling Logic/Scheduling**

+**Health Check Service & Lookup**

 **User Input Sanitization**

 Additional Features
 ==================

-**shipped with a MySQL Database and a Frontend** **basically production ready Backend Implementation** **freely configurable Roles & Users through the shipped Keycloak Application**
+**shipped with a MySQL Database and a Frontend**

+**basically production ready Backend Implementation**

+**freely configurable Roles & Users through the shipped Keycloak Application and simple login flow**